astroidmail/astroid/README.md

 $ scons --prefix=/usr install
 ```

-this will install the `astroid` binary into `/usr/bin/` and data files into `/usr/share/astroid/`. refer to the [installing section](https://github.com/astroidmail/astroid/wiki/Compiling-and-Installing) in the wiki for more information.
+this will install the `astroid` binary into `/usr/bin/`, and data files into `/usr/share/astroid/`. refer to the [installing section](https://github.com/astroidmail/astroid/wiki/Compiling-and-Installing) in the wiki for more information.

 ### configuration

-running astroid will make a new configuration file in `$XDG_CONFIG_HOME/astroid` (normally: `~/.config/astroid/`. refer to the [configuration section](https://github.com/astroidmail/astroid/wiki/Astroid-setup) in the wiki for more information.
+The initial run of `astroid` will create a new configuration file in `$XDG_CONFIG_HOME/astroid` (normally: `~/.config/astroid/`. refer to the [configuration section](https://github.com/astroidmail/astroid/wiki/Astroid-setup) in the wiki for more information.

-### running and usage
+### execution and usage

 ```sh
 $ ./astroid